tms-minot/img_pipeline/README.md

 To do

 ## Model
-Once extracted, it contains the JSON symbol, the pretrained parameters and the list of synsets.
+Once extracted (see installation), it contains the JSON symbol, the pretrained parameters and the list of synsets.

 # Installation